GPropersi/urls4irl_personal/README.md

 > In no particular order

 - [ ] **Frontend**
-    - [ ] Filter URLs in a UTub based on user selected tag or tags
     - [ ] Tidy up homepage
     - [ ] Make responsive for mobile devices as well
     - [ ] Allow users to drag and drop URLs or UTubs in a custom order
 - [ ] **Backend**
-    - [ ] Migrating SQLite to PostgreSQL
     - [ ] RestAPI development to lead into mobile app development
     - [ ] Allow user to update a URL description
     - [ ] Allow user to update a URL